Mostaxd/My-First-Spring-App/README.md

 XML-file was used in this version...
-A new annotations version of this Project is going to be uploaded soon after i finish this one! (to be updated)
+A new annotations version of this Project is going to be uploaded soon!